Gear Up to Fit - new Logo (272 × 40 px)

 Conclusion

 To sum up our comparison of kettlebells and dumbbells, we’d say both have their strengths and weaknesses.
-You can’t go wrong with getting a set of each for your home gym, as there are specific exercises that are better suited to one or the other.
+Having both sets of equipment for your home gym is a good idea because there are certain exercises that are more suitable for each type.
 Make sure you’re using proper form no matter which weight you choose!

 Kettlebells vs Dumbbells